Andrew-Robertson10/Group-6-Data-Management-Project-1/README.md

 ## Queries
+Query 1

-Query 1 lists each fan's name as well as the names of the artists whose concerts they have attended.
+Lists each fan's name as well as the names of the artists whose concerts they have attended.
 ```
 Execute:
 > SELECT fanName, artistName